virtualsheng/trading-bot/README.md

 - Blocks new positions within **48 hours** of a scheduled earnings report
 - Results cached per symbol per day — only one Yahoo Finance call per symbol per session
 - Cache cleared each morning in `before_market_opens()`
-- **Fails open**: if the calendar cannot be fetched, the trade proceeds rather than blocking silently
+- Pre-fetched for all symbols at startup to avoid latency during the ORB window

-Why this matters: leveraged ETFs (3× especially) can gap 20–30%+ overnight on earnings.
-A stop loss set intraday provides no protection against an overnight gap.
+- **Fails open**: if the calendar cannot be fetched, the trade proceeds

 ---